C. F. Nelson Pratt: Town Meeting

 Pratt was the leading opponent of the Plan E form of government in Saugus.
 Plan E would create the office of Town Manager, expand the Board of Selectmen from three members to five, change the electoral system for town elections to Single transferable vote, and change a number of elected positions to appointed positions.
 The Plan E form of government was adopted following a June 2, 1947, referendum in which the proposed form of government was supported 3,252 votes to 816.

 Pratt was also a leading opponent of rezoning part of the old Town Farm property so a shopping mall (the New England Shopping Center) could be built there.
 Town Meeting approved the rezoning 42 to 1.

 On April 11, 1955, Town Moderator Paul A. Haley had Police Chief Roland E. Mansfield eject Pratt from a town meeting and lock him in the Town Clerk's office until the meeting ended.
 Haley had Pratt removed after Haley determined that Pratt, who was not a town meeting member, was out of order for suggesting a town meeting member support an article.
 Pratt eventually agreed to sit down, but after a few seconds demanded to be heard on a point of parliamentary procedure and was then ejected.

 Pratt was elected to Town Meeting in the next election and on December 13, 1955, he was elected Town Moderator with 23 votes to William H. Robinson's 19.

 On April 25, 1960, Pratt attempted to eject Augustine Gannon following a controversial vote.
 However, before a police officer could reach Gannon, all 35 present town meeting members walked out.

 General Court

 In 1926, Pratt was elected to the Massachusetts House of Representatives.
 He defeated Harriet Russell Hart, the third woman ever elected to the Massachusetts General Court.

 Pratt served from 1927 to 1935.
 Shortly after taking office he filed a bill to abolish capital punishment.
 He would file a similar bill at the beginning of each session he served.

 Despite being a Republican, he supported president Franklin D. Roosevelt's New Deal and represented the National Shoe Workers during their 1933 strike.
 He was a member of the Banks and Banking and Counties commissions.

-During Pratt's tenure in the Massachusetts House, each district was representatived by the top three vote-getters in the general election.
+During Pratt's tenure in the Massachusetts House, each district was represented by the top three vote-getters in the general election.
 His co-representatives were Tony Garofano (1927–35), Fred A. Hutchinson (1927–33), James E. McElroy (1933–35).